erikandersson96/portfolio-project-two/README.md

 **Footer**

-* My footer wasn't in the center of the screen because I had mistakenly not added the correct `padding-left`attribute to my `social-media-links`in my CSS.
+* My footer wasn't in the center of the screen because I had mistakenly not added the correct `padding-left` attribute to my `social-media-links` in my CSS.
 But now it is fixed.
-Here is an comparison of the footer before and after I fixed it:
+Here is an comparison of the footer before and after I fixed it, notice that Instagram icon is not in the middle of yellow and red circle:

 Before: